 The Accommodated Testing Program provides proctoring services to students with disabilities.
 Students are advised to set up their testing accommodations as close to the beginning of the semester as possible by meeting with a staff member of the DRC.
 Students requesting testing accommodations will deliver an Accommodation Letter to their instructors outlining the testing accommodations that the student is eligible for.
 Testing accommodations include but are not limited to extended time for exams, use of a reader or scribe, use of a computer for essay exams and alternate location.

-The DRC provides alternative text for students with visual limitations, learning disabilities or other cognitive or physical limitations that significantly affect the ability to read and/or comprehend print material through the use of alternative text services which convert print material into a format that is more compatible to a student's abilities or to train the student to utilize assistive technology to provide access to printed information.
+The DRC supports students with visual limitations, learning disabilities or other cognitive or physical limitations that significantly affect the ability to read and/or comprehend print material through the use of alternative text services which convert print material into a format that is more compatible to a student's abilities or to train the student to utilize assistive technology to provide access to printed information.
 Note-taking accommodations and software are available to students with hearing, visual, motor limitations or those who have learning/cognitive disabilities that significantly affect the process of taking notes in class.

 The DRC provides support to students with Autism Spectrum Disorders through regularly scheduled individual appointments and through workshops focusing on interpersonal and academic skills.